-- .2 Submit for review single line electrical diagrams under plexiglass and locate at main service. - .1 Electrical distribution system in main electrical room. - .3 Submit for review fire alarm riser diagram, plan and zoning of building under plexiglass at fire alarm control panel and annunciator. - .4 Shop drawings: - .1 Submit wiring diagrams and installation details of equipment indicating proposed location, layout and arrangement, control panels, accessories, piping, ductwork, and other items that must be shown to ensure co-ordinated installation. - .2 Identify on wiring diagrams circuit terminals and indicate internal wiring for each item of equipment and interconnection between each item of equipment. - .3 Indicate of drawings clearances for operation, maintenance, and replacement of operating equipment devices. - .4 Submit and product data to Contract Administrator.
-Quantities as required. - .5 If changes are required, notify Contract Administrator of these changes before they are made. - .5 Quality Control: in accordance with Section 01 45 00 Quality Control. - .1 Provide CSA certified equipment and material.
-Where CSA certified equipment and material is not available, submit such equipment and material to authority having jurisdiction for special approval before delivery to Site. - .2 Submit test results of installed electrical systems and instrumentation. - .3 Permits and fees: in accordance with General Conditions of contract. - .4 Submit, upon completion of Work, load balance report as described in PART 3 LOAD BALANCE. - .5 Submit certificate of acceptance from authority having jurisdiction upon completion of Work to Contract Administrator. - .6 Manufacturer's Field Reports: submit to Contract Administrator manufacturer's written report, within 3 days of review, verifying compliance of Work and electrical system and instrumentation testing, as described in PART 3 - FIELD QUALITY CONTROL.
+- .1 Submit for review single line electrical diagrams under plexiglass and locate at main service. - .1 Electrical distribution system in main electrical room.

+.2 Shop drawings:

+- .1 Submit wiring diagrams and installation details of equipment indicating proposed location, layout and arrangement, control panels, accessories, piping, ductwork, and other items that must be shown to ensure co-ordinated installation. - .2 Identify on wiring diagrams circuit terminals and indicate internal wiring for each item of equipment and interconnection between each item of equipment. - .3 Indicate of drawings clearances for operation, maintenance, and replacement of operating equipment devices. - .4 Submit and product data to Contract Administrator.
+Quantities as required. - .5 If changes are required, notify Contract Administrator of these changes before they are made.

+.3 Quality Control:

+- .1 Provide CSA certified equipment and material.
+Where CSA certified equipment and material is not available, submit such equipment and material to authority having jurisdiction for special approval before delivery to Site. - .2 Submit test results of installed electrical systems and instrumentation. - .3 Permits and fees: in accordance with General Conditions of contract. - .4 Submit, upon completion of Work, load balance report as described in PART 3 -LOAD BALANCE. - .5 Submit certificate of acceptance from authority having jurisdiction upon completion of Work to Contract Administrator. - .4 Manufacturer's Field Reports: submit to Contract Administrator manufacturer's written report, within 3 days of review, verifying compliance of Work and electrical system and instrumentation testing, as described in PART 3 FIELD QUALITY CONTROL.